AP U.S. Government and Politics

 Beyond his academic accomplishments, Dr. Guliuzza has extensive practical political experience.
 He was vice-chairman of the Utah Republican Party and ran for election to the United States Senate, though he was defeated by Orrin Hatch.
 At PHC, he advises students who plan to attend law school.
 In addition to coaching moot court and mock trial, he teaches classes at all levels for the Government major.

 MA, Georgetown University

-Sarah Hengemuhle taught US Government and Politics with PHC Prep Academy in Spring 2012 and 2013.
+Sarah Hengemuhle taught US Government and Politics with PHC Prep Academy in Spring 2012, 2013, and 2014.
 She graduated with honors from Georgetown University in 2010 with a Master of Arts degree in Security Studies and magna cum laude with a Bachelor of Arts degree in Government with a Public Policy emphasis from Patrick Henry College (PHC) in 2004.
 Her graduate program included coursework in international security and mass media, intelligence policy and ethics, analytic and research methodologies, and economic drivers of terrorism as well as a number of experiences as a peer-reviewer, including a rigorous semester-long thesis seminar.
 She has worked as an analyst for federal and commercial entities since 2004.
-Sarah's passion for critically analyzing her faith's influence on her academic pursuits has influenced both her own scholarship and her desire to mentor others in this process.
-Sarah has experience tutoring, teaching and coaching in a variety of settings including coaching competitive gymnastics, teaching French to middle school students and tutoring her homeschooled siblings.
-She currently resides in Northern Virginia with her spouse where she enjoys sharing her love of Christ with her preschool Sunday school class and spending time with her dog.
+Sarah's interest in critically analyzing her faith's influence on her academic pursuits has influenced both her own scholarship and her desire to mentor others in this process.
+She currently resides in Northern Virginia with her spouse and their dog.

 Duration: One-semester course offered in the spring (16 weeks)